SpatiaDroid/android_vendor_spatiaDroidOTA/README.md

 ```

 ## 2 Guidelines ##
-* Check if your device has all [requirements](https://github.com/ricedroidandroid/rules-and-guidelines#builds-quality-requirements) to be officially supported
 * Check if manufacturer already exists
 * Check if published link is official
 * Check if JSON is intact with help of online validator tools like [https://jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com) or [https://jsonformatter.org](https://jsonformatter.org)